 We seek to create a garden resource that all community members can access, service. and benefit from.
 In our first and only operating year, we're growing the infrastructure that will allow our city to have a successful bounty next harvest and for years to come.
 Our vision is the first city without hunger!
 Several distinct projects comprise our goals for this season:

-I. Double the number of Community Gardens via the empty spaces and concrete pads in the city.
-We seek to erect 900 additional raised vegetable+herb gardens to keep the food we grow safe from contamination due to pollution.
+I. Double the number of Community Gardens via the empty spaces and neighborhoods in the city.
+We seek to facilitate additional raised vegetable+herb gardens to keep the food we grow safe from contamination due to pollution.